 Get a Lung Cancer Screening

-Lung cancer is the leading cause of cancer death among both men and women in the United States, according to the Centers for Disease Control and Prevention.
-Each year, more people die of lung cancer than of colon, breast and prostate cancers combined, according to the American Cancer Society (ACS).
+Lung cancer is the leading cause of cancer death among men and women in the United States, according to the Centers for Disease Control and Prevention.
+Each year, more people die of lung cancer than colon, breast and prostate cancers combined, according to the American Cancer Society (ACS).

 One reason for the low survival rate is that lung cancer is often recognized in its later stages, when it is most difficult to treat and the course of action is limited.
 The Lung Cancer Program at Doctors Hospital of Laredo offers a low-dose lung CT screening exam to help diagnose people over 55 who are at risk for lung cancer.
 The screening takes just a few minutes but can provide answers that last a lifetime.